-Originated from Hokkaido, Kakodate ramen has a deliciously light flavor.
+Originating from Hokkaido, Hakodate ramen has a deliciously light flavor.
 The salty broth is made of chicken.
 The noodle strands are straight.
 The degree of thickness varies, which can be thin or medium.

 People often top Hakodate ramen with menma, leeks, spinach, corn, chashu, scallions, and fish cakes.

 This type of ramen comes from Asahikawa, a city in Hokkaido.
 The delicious dish consists of fish, pork, and chicken.
 It is also salty, thanks to the amount of soy sauce.
-What is special about this type of ramen is that there is always a layer of fat on top to keep the dish warm.
+However, there is always a layer of fat on top, but the overall flavor is still amazing.

 The noodle type used for this ramen is wavy noodles.